TV Superstars

-TV Superstars is a party video game for the PlayStation 3, which uses the PlayStation Move motion controller.
-The game was developed by SCE Cambridge Studio and published by Sony Computer Entertainment.
-The game was released on October 26, 2010 in North America, October 29, 2010 in Europe and December 9, 2010 in Japan.
+TV Superstars is a 2010 party video game developed by Cambridge Studio and published by Sony Computer Entertainment for the PlayStation 3.
+It utilizes the PlayStation Move controller.

 Gameplay

-In the game players take the role of a Reality TV Show contestant who is on the hunt for fame and glory by winning a series of completely unrelated challenges on a Reality TV Show.
+In the game players take the role of a reality television show contestant who is on the hunt for fame and glory by winning a series of completely unrelated challenges on a Reality TV Show.
 The game utilises the PlayStation Eye to take a picture of the player which is then used to create an avatar which players use in the game.
 The game contains a series of party-style games which are part of a fake Reality TV Show.